websauna/websauna/docs/source/narrative/background/intro.rst

 If you need something else
 ==========================

-If you are looking for a content management system check out Kotti CMS and Substance D. If you need for a stock eCommerce site check out Shopify.
+If you are looking for a content management system, check out Kotti CMS and Substance D. If you are in need for a stock eCommerce site, check out Shopify.